Fodark/geospatial-unitn-exam/README.md

   - rgdal 1.5-19
   - spdep 1.1-5

-The most convenient way to install the Python dependencies is by the use of a virtual environment, following these steps:
+The most convenient way to install the Python dependencies should be by using a virtual environment, following these steps, but there are known problems of Jupyter using the wrong Python version and not the virtualenv:

+(if you use a debian-based distro you may need to run `sudo apt-get install libffi-dev libspatialindex-dev`)

 - `pyenv install 3.8.6`
 - `pyenv virtualenv 3.8.6 geospatial`
 - `pyenv activate geospatial`
+- `pip install --upgrade pip `
 - `pip install -r requirements.txt`
+- `jupyter lab`
+- And open `analysis.ipynb`

 For the R packages `install.packages()` should be sufficient